jlyonsmith/shovel/README.md

 ## Scripts

-Sshovel scripts can have either a `.json5` extension, or if you want to be able to identify the scripts from the command line, a `.shvl` extension is recommended.
-Sshovel scripts are made up of:
+Shovel scripts can have either a `.json5` extension, or if you want to be able to identify the scripts from the command line, a `.shvl` extension is recommended.
+Shovel scripts are made up of:

 1. `settings`
 2. `vars`